Dioptas/Dioptas/docs/source/integration.rst

 spin-box controls.
 The **step** text fields control the steps of the spin-box.

 Set as Background
 ~~~~~~~~~~~~~~~~~

-An overlay can be used as a background for the pattern.
+An overlay can be used as a background for the integrated pattern.
 In order to to so, you have to activate the "**Set as Background**" button.
 This button sets the currently selected overlay as background for the pattern file.
 It can be seen that an overlay is set as background by the **Set as Background** button being activated for a